 3. The Fish and Farmers Markets

-Although Lagos still maintains its quaint, traditional charm, as a tourist destination its harder to find the real Portuguese essence.
+Although Lagos still maintains its quaint, traditional charm, as a tourist destination can be hard to find the real Portuguese essence.
 When you go to the Lagos Fish Market, or weekly Farmers market, you get in touch with the real locals and the typical rural lifestyle.
 The markets are colourful and atmospheric, with friendly Portuguese farmers offering their goods and enjoying the social aspect of it all.